jayant0146/shopping_mart/shopping-mart/README.md

 HTML Knowledge
 span tag: span is very similar to the div tag, but div is a block-level tag and span is an inline tag. used for the grouping of inline element

+SEO: Search Engine Optimisation.
+Basically use of such keywords to rank our websites higher.
+Search react-helmet on npmjs.com.
+Install it and

+With axios, we can directly communicate with the client, for get, post everything With toastify, we can place in the notifications attractively